PierfrancescoSoffritti/android-youtube-player/README.md

 `MenuItem`s are the entries in the `YouTubePlayerMenu`.
 They are POJOs with a String of text, an icon and a OnClickListener.
 [Here](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/ui/menu/MenuItem.java) is the implementation.

 ## Network events
-This library is capable of handling network events, using an internal BroadcastReceiver.
-You can choose to use it or not when you are initializing the player.
+[`YouTubePlayerView`](#youtubeplayerview) automatically handles network events, using an internal BroadcastReceiver.
+You can choose to enable or disable this feature [when initializing the player](#initialization), or by setting the xml attribute `app:handleNetworkEvents="false"`.

-Call `YouTubePlayerView.initialize(..., true)` to let the library register its BroadcastReceiver or call `YouTubePlayerView.initialize(..., false)` if you prefer to use your own.

 Using the internal BroadcastReceiver is the easiest and recommended way to handle network events.
 The library is capable of handling cases in which the connection goes off and the playback can't continue, or cases in which the connection goes off while the player is in the process of initialization.

-For example, if the player is playing but is stopped by a lost connection, once the connection is back the player automatically resumes the playback from where it left off.
-Otherwise if the player was paused, when the connection is back it just stays paused while automatically resuming the buffering of the video.

-If you want to use your own BroadcastReceiver make sure to cover all this scenarios, in order to provide a good user experience.
+If you want to use your own BroadcastReceiver make sure to cover all the possible scenarios, in order to provide a good user experience.

 ## Chromecast support
 If you need to cast YouTube videos to a Chromecast device you can use the *chromecast-sender* extension library.
 Read its documentation [here](#chromecast-extension-library).